-Used by military and law enforcement units in more than 50 nations, the MP5 is firmly established as the world’s pre-eminent submachine gun.
-Over 120 variants of the MP5 are available to address the widest range of tactical requirements.
-The weapon’s unique modular design and a variety of optional buttstocks, forearms, sight mounts, and other accessories give the MO5 extraordinary flexibility to meet almost any mission.
+Used by military and law enforcement units in more than 50 nations, the HK MP5 is firmly established as the world’s pre-eminent submachine gun.
+Over 120 variants of the HK MP5 are available to address the widest range of tactical requirements.
+The weapon’s unique modular design and a variety of optional buttstocks, forearms, sight mounts, and other accessories give the Heckler and Koch MP5 extraordinary flexibility to meet almost any mission.

-The MP5SD is a silenced weapon for use in special or anti-terrorist warfare.
+The HK MP5SD is a silenced weapon for use in special or anti-terrorist warfare.
 The removable sound suppressor is integrated into the design and conforms to the normal length and profile of an unsuppressed weapon.
 The MP5SD uses an integral aluminum or optional wet technology stainless steel sound suppressor.
 Unlike most silenced weapons, it does not require the use of subsonic ammunition for effective sound reduction.

-The MP5N or ‘Navy’ model is made for US Navy SEALs.
+The HK MP5N or ‘Navy’ model is made for US Navy SEALs.
 Fully ‘marinated’ for operations in seawater, it comes standard with an ambidextrous trigger group and threaded barrel.

-In spite of its complexity, the MP5 has proved to be an excellent and reliable submachine-gun.
+In spite of its complexity, the Heckler and Koch MP5 has proved to be an excellent and reliable submachine-gun.
 Its first users were West German police agencies and border guards, and soon numbers were purchased by Swiss police and the Netherlands armed forces.
 Single fire variants are widely used by law-enforcement officers in crowded public areas such as airports.

-However, it is since the MP5 was adopted by the British SAS that it has become the weapon of choice for Special Forces worldwide.
+However, it is since the HK MP5 was adopted by the British SAS that it has become the weapon of choice for Special Forces worldwide.
 The MP5 is inherently accurate because it fires from a closed bolt, and pinpoint accuracy is an essential requirement of any weapon used in a hostage rescue, where innocent lives are at risk.

-|Weight:||loaded 2.97 kg (6lb 8 oz)|
+|Weight (empty):||2.97 kg (6lb 8 oz)|